Submit Your Data to the CCRCN Data Clearinghouse

 Why submit data to the CCRCN?

 2. The CCRCN is nested under the Smithsonian, a trusted institution with a legacy of long-term archival.
 The Smithsonian has a long history of archiving physical and digital content, as well as high visibility and recognition.
-Submitting data to the CCRCN will enable you to release your dataset as a distinct DOI, which can be embargoed and versioned, and is stored under one of the Smithsonian Library's digital repositories.
+Submitting data to the CCRCN will enable you to release your dataset as a distinct DOI, which can be embargoed and versioned, and is stored under one of the Smithsonian Library's digital repositories (the default is Figshare).

 3. Our data clearinghouse is targeted to the coastal carbon community and receptive to feedback.
 Because our focus is specialized, as opposed to a more general data repository, our vocabulary and structure is catered to those engaged in coastal carbon science, and we have the capability to quickly respond to new developments and recommendations through our version-controlled data structure.